saeed-sufi/travel-agency/README.md

   git branch
   git show-branch
   git branch -a
+  git fetch // will get all the files at repo ready and available git pull origin .gitignore // will pull only the .gitignore file into the local repository

+  // for more extended comment use the following commenting method: git commit -m "Subject" -m "Description..."
+  ```
   #### Git Terminology
-a pull request is basically a request to merge one branch into another
+  Pull request: is basically a request to merge one branch into another

-  ```

   ## npm
   ```